-There are reasons why you’re critical.
+There are reasons why you’re critical and not encouraging.
 There are reasons why you’re afraid of being hurt by others, and you need to figure it out.
 Talk to a therapist or life coach.
+Deal with your past.
 You were made for connection and your life will suck without it.
-Schedule an appointment to see Kathy Newby or Keenan Poore.
-They have both helped me out.

 Join me as I struggle to break out of the self protective negative cycle.
 May we all discover the potential, opportunity, and joy found only in relationships with others.